Docs

 Side-positioned labels help reduce a form’s total height.
 This is especially useful for longer forms and when vertical space is limited.

-Labels positioned on the side are also often used when there is a need to compare numeric data.
+The positioning of labels on the side is also useful when there’s a need to compare numeric data.

 Open in a